 How will this affect you?

 We are working closely with Brookson Legal, the leading IR35 specialists in the UK and so Eton Bridge Partners can offer each hiring manager support in the determination of whether a role should sit inside or outside IR35.
-In addition, if you would like further assurance, Brookson Legal are able to carry out an independent review of an assignment for a small fixed fee.
+In addition, if you would like further assurance, Brookson Legal are able to carry out the assessment for you for a small fixed fee.
 As long as it can be proven that reasonable care and consideration has been taken during the determination process, there is unlikely to be any comeback from HMRC.

 It is also important to note that an interim contractor is able to challenge the determination and so simply labelling all interim contractors as inside or outside IR35 is not exercising reasonable care.

-It should be noted that for our own internal forecasting purposes, Brookson Legal have recently reviewed all of our current interim contract assignments and the vast majority were deemed to be outside the scope of IR35.
+Last year, for our own internal forecasting purposes, Brookson Legal reviewed all of our interim contract assignments and the vast majority were deemed to be outside the scope of IR35.